intarchboard/draft-protocol-maintenance/draft-iab-protocol-maintenance.md

 In particular, this guidance depends on an ability to update and deploy implementations.
-Being able to rapidly update implementations that are deployed to the Internet helps managing security risk but in reality some software deplyments have lifecycles that make software updates either rare or altogether impossible.
+Being able to rapidly update implementations that are deployed to the Internet helps managing security risk but in reality some software deployments have life-cycles that make software updates either rare or altogether impossible.

 Where implementations are not updated, there is no opportunity to apply the